HVNT/git-lesson-seed/README.md

 source: https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control

 ### What is git?
 Git is a Version Control System.
 There are many Version Control Systems out there, git is just one of them.
-We are teaching git because we feel like it has been accepted by the majority of the software industry as the best practice Version Control System.
-Lately, we've seen recruiters talk as if it's a requirement to any Computer Science graduate's resume.
+We are teaching git because we feel like it has been accepted by the software industry as the best practice Version Control System.
+Lately, we've even seen recruiters talk as if it's a requirement to any Computer Science graduate's resume.

-## Ok now that we are through all of that, lets finally get our hands dirty and beafin' up that resume.
+### Ok now that we are through all of that, lets finally get our hands dirty and beafin' up that resume.

+### Step 1:
+To get started, we need to make sure you have git installed on your Operating System.
+If already have git installed you can skip this step and continue to Step 2.
+Go to https://git-scm.com/downloads.
+Once you have the .img or .exe (OS X or Windows, respectively), go ahead and click the file to run it.
+Follow the instructions and install git.
+You can confirm you have git by opening up your terminal (or window prompt) and entering the command 'git help'.
+Once you have confirmed git is installed continue to Step 2.

+### Step 2: